Linux adoption: Reasons for adoption

 Reasons to change from other operating systems to Linux include better system stability, better malware protection, low or no cost, that most distributions come complete with application software and hardware drivers, simplified updates for all installed software, free software licensing, availability of application repositories and access to the source code.
 Linux desktop distributions also offer multiple desktop workspaces, greater customization, free and unlimited support through forums, and an operating system that doesn't slow down over time.
 Environmental reasons are also cited, as Linux operating systems usually do not come in boxes and other retail packaging, but are downloaded via the Internet.
 The lower system specifications also mean that older hardware can be kept in use instead of being recycled or discarded.
 Linux distributions also get security vulnerabilities patched much more quickly than non-free operating systems and improvements in Linux have been occurring at a faster rate than those in Windows.

 A report in The Economist in December 2007 said:

 Linux has swiftly become popular in small businesses and the home.
 That’s largely the doing of Gutsy Gibbon, the code-name for the Ubuntu 7.10 from Canonical.
 Along with distributions such as Linspire, Mint, Xandros, OpenSUSE and gOS, Ubuntu (and its siblings Kubuntu, Edubuntu and Xubuntu) has smoothed most of Linux’s geeky edges while polishing it for the desktop.
 No question, Gutsy Gibbon is the sleekest, best integrated and most user-friendly Linux distribution yet.
 It’s now simpler to set up and configure than Windows.

 Further investments have been made to improve desktop Linux usability since that 2007 report.

+In many nations where proprietary operating systems such as Microsoft Windows can be easily obtained for free due to widespread software piracy, Linux distributions are often adopted based on their merits rather than on price.

 Indian bulk computer purchaser the Electronics Corporation of Tamil Nadu (ELCOT) started recommending only Linux in June 2008.
 Following testing they stated: "ELCOT has been using SUSE Linux and Ubuntu Linux operating systems on desktop and laptop computers numbering over 2,000 during the past two years and found them far superior as compared to other operating systems, notably the Microsoft Windows Operating System."

-In many developing nations, such as China, where, due to widespread software piracy, Microsoft Windows can be easily obtained for free, Linux distributions are gaining a high level of adoption.
-Hence in these countries where there is essentially no cost barrier to obtaining proprietary operating systems, users are adopting Linux based on its merit, rather than on price.

 In January 2001, Microsoft then-CEO Bill Gates explained the attraction of adopting Linux in an internal memo that was released in the Comes vs Microsoft case.
 He said:

 Our most potent Operating System competitor is Linux and the phenomena around Open Source and free software.
 The same phenomena fuels competitors to all of our products.
 The ease of picking up Linux to learn it or to modify some piece of it is very attractive.
 The academic community, start up companies, foreign governments and many other constituencies are putting their best work into Linux.